Program Internet Access

 Once you're sure that you have Internet access to your computer, you can try to determine where the problem is with the specific program or function that is having difficulty connecting.

 If you've installed ZoneAlarm, it must be configured to allow your programs to have access to the Internet.
-This can potentially be an issue with any firewall program.
+This is potentially an issue with any firewall program.

-See the ZoneAlarm documentation for more information, particularly the Internet Access Issues section.
+See the ZoneAlarm documentation for more information, particularly Internet Access Issues.

 There are several other factors that can create a problem with access to the Internet for your web browser.